OpenTermsArchive/docs/content/terms/declarations-maintenance.en.md

 ## How to get the `validUntil` date from an issue

-1. Go to the open issue and position yourself on the last comment from OTA-Bot.
+1. Go to the open issue and scroll to the last comment from `OTA-Bot`.
 2. On the date of this comment, right-click "inspect" to open your browser's code inspector.
 Note that sometimes, the date is not quite precise, it can be written "last month".
 ![alt text]({{< relref "." >}}ota-bot-comment.png)
 3. Copy the value of the `datetime` attribute from the `<relative-time>` element.